meghna-saxena/typescript-course/README.md

 If some other type is reassigned TS will throw error

 Explicit types should be defined in function's parameters.

 No need to explicitely define the types for variables.

+const age: number = 29;

+TypeScript would be able to infer the type (and hence you should omit ":number") but here, we actually also have an explicit type assignment.

+JS has no compilation step but at runtime, you can check for certain types (e.g. in if conditions).
+TS on the other hand allows you to catch certain errors during development since it checks types during compilation as well.